Joining our school in Reception 2019

 Great Bardfield Primary School-Admissions in other Year Groups

-1st June 2019: PLEASE NOTE THAT WE ARE NOW FULL IN YEAR 5 and 6 and we have only one place left in Key Stage One
+1st September 2019: WE ARE FULL IN YEARs 2, 4, 5 and 6 and have only 2 spaces left in the rest of the school.

 The Schools Planning and Admissions Department at Essex County Council allocate all intake of children wishing to join Great Bardfield Primary School.
-In the first instance you will need to contact 0845 603 2200 to request a common application form or apply online atwww.essex.gov.uk/EducationSchools/Schools/Admissions.
+In the first instance you will need to contact 0845 603 2200 to request a common application form or apply online at www.essex.gov.uk/EducationSchools/Schools/Admissions.
 If you would like to come and have a look around Great Bardfield Primary School and meet Mrs Alison Kerrell, Headteacher, please contact 01371 810252 to arrange an appointment.
+Please note that we offer tours in the Autumn term, prior to your child starting school the following September.
+Please see our website for more information.

-For mid-year applications to Great Bardfield Primary School please contact us so that you can add your child to our continued interest list which we hold.
-Please note that applications still need to be sent to the Local Authority, Planning and Admissions in the normal way either by contacting 0845 6032200 or applying online at www.essex.gov.uk/Education-Schools/Schools/Admissions/Pages/Applying-mid-year-for-a-school-place.aspx.
+For mid-year applications to Great Bardfield Primary School please contact us so that we can let you know if we have space in your child’s Year Group and if not we will add your child to the continued interest list which we hold.
+Please note that Mid-year applications also need to be sent to the Local Authority, Planning and Admissions in the normal way either by contacting 0845 6032200 or applying online at www.essex.gov.uk/Education- Schools/Schools/Admissions/Pages/Applying-mid-year-for-a-school-place.aspx.

 There is no guarantee for a place for children living in the priority admission area.